Martyphoto by Rodney Ludwig with FotoSketcher

 error(error_msg)

-- raise an error, more on this later
+- raise an error, see the previous discussion on error processing

 exit(exit_code)